 He didn’t get the contract, but other people did.
 Bostonians quickly got over their fears after the first streetcar line opened to Brookline on Jan.
 5, 1889.
 Within seven years, the city had a network of electric streetcars.
 As Boston By Streetcar shows, fear of the cars had disappeared.

-This story about seeing Boston by streetcar was updated in 2019.
+This story about seeing Boston by streetcar was updated in 2021.
+To read more about the early film industry in New England, click here.